RedCrafter07/redstart/README.md

 To get started, just create a file ending with `.rsproj`.

 In the first line, you define all the packages you want to install seperated by a comma.
+For example:

 ```rsproj
 express, @types/express, typescript, tsx